mbchang/latex-assistant/README.md

 1. If you don’t have Python installed, [install it from here](https://www.python.org/downloads/).

+2. Install `pdflatex`.
+You can [install it from here](https://www.latex-project.org/get/).

+3. Install ImageMagick.
+You can [install it from here](https://imagemagick.org/script/download.php).

-2. Clone this repository.
+3. Clone this repository.

-3. Navigate into the project directory:
+4. Navigate into the project directory:

    ```bash
    $ cd latex-assistant
    ```

-4. Create a new virtual environment:
+5. Create a new virtual environment:

    ```bash
    $ python -m venv venv
    $ . venv/bin/activate
    ```

-5. Install the requirements:
+6. Install the requirements:

    ```bash
    $ pip install -r requirements.txt
    ```

-6. Make a copy of the example environment variables file:
+7. Make a copy of the example environment variables file:

    ```bash
    $ cp .env.example .env
    ```

-7. Add your [API key](https://beta.openai.com/account/api-keys) to the newly created `.env` file.
+8. Add your [API key](https://beta.openai.com/account/api-keys) to the newly created `.env` file.

-8. Run the app:
+9. Run the app:

    ```bash
    $ flask run